Men's Basketball Coaches

 He also has extensive camp experience, and was a special guest speaker at the New England Top 90 Invitational, while working as a clinician at the Eastern Invitational Basketball Camp, the University of Vermont Basketball Camp, the University of Pennsylvania Basketball Camp, and the University of Rhode Island Basketball Camp.

 Sorrentine’s roots run deep through Rhode Island where he was a standout at St. Raphael’s Academy in Pawtucket, earning All-State honors, while playing for his father, Thomas.
 He was the Rhode Island Player of the Year (USA Today, Gatorade) in 2000 after leading St. Ray’s to back-to-back state titles.
 He was also guided by Steve MacDonald, WHJJ Sportscaster, in his early years, playing CYO basketball.

 "Dwayne is someone I've known professionally and I've always admired how he approaches his duties as an assistant coach,” added Martin.
-“He possesses all the qualities of a great assistant coach and I think he will add a tremendous amount of knowledge, passion, and energy to our staff and program."
+“He possesses all the qualities of a great assistant coach, and adds a tremendous amount of knowledge, passion, and energy to our staff and program."